Limbé (commune): Overview

-He was also archeologist in his spare time and founded the small Musee de Guahaba (Museum of Guahaba) in Limbé dedicated to Amerimdian native artifacts from the Arawak/Taíno tribes.
+He was also archeologist in his spare time and founded the small Guahaba Museum in Limbé dedicated to Amerimdian native artifacts from the Arawak/Taíno tribes.
 These tribes populated the area before the arrival of African slaves.
 Around 1973 Dr. Hodges also built an electrical dam to power the city and he provided running water through public fountains and to private homes later on in 1976.
 The dam is no longer in activity.

 History

 In regard to Haitian history a vodou priest named Dutty Boukman lived in Limbé.
 Boukman organized a famous religious meeting of African slaves in Bois-Caiman in August 1791 to mentally prepare the slaves for the kickoff of the uprising.
 After that meeting the slaves set on fire the plantation of Frenchman Sebastien- François le Normand de Mezy in Chabaud 4th section of the commune of Limbé (Chabott in creole).
 A few years later in 1803 the slaves' army also gathered in Limbé in a square called Nan Canno (meaning "in cannons" because of this historic fact) to get ready before the final assault on Cap-Haïtien (26 km further to the northeast) and the famous battle of Vertières where the last French bastion was overpowered by the revolutionary slaves army during the Haitian revolution.

 During the battle of Vertières, Haitian general Capois-La-Mort (Cap-Haitianer-The-Death), on horseback, and his men met a hail of fire as they advanced.
 Despite a bullet passing through his cap, Capois kept riding his horse urging his men to move forward.
 A cannon bullet struck down his horse to the ground.
 The general stood up and kept running toward the enemy line shouting to his soldiers "En avant!
 En avant!"
 (Forward!
 Forward!).
 Another bullet from a French sniper blew away Capois’ cap.
 Once more that did not stop him from holding up his saber and leading his men onward with his continuing cry of Forward!
 Observing this act of bravery, French General Comte de Rochambeau in charge of defending Cap-Haïtien, ordered to stop the firing and had his guards applauded this African warrior with drums rolls before the battle resumed.

 In the aftermath of the 7.0 magnitude 12 January 2010 earthquake, on 22 February 2010, a mob of citizens erected barricades on the exit route of a World Food Program convoy, and attacked the convoy and its peacekeepers with rocks, to try to gain the goods carried within.
 The situation was resolved with no injuries and no arrests, after the National Police had been dispatched.
 The peacekeepers had agreed to distribute milk.